MalkovichMalkovich/Template/README.md

 ```

 ###FOREACH loop ###
-The `foreach` loop allows you to quickly iterate over the desired view sub-structure array.
+The `foreach` loop allows you to quickly iterate over the desired view substructure array.
 The `foreach` loop tag is somewhat different than the other loop tags as it will shift the [scope](#scope) to the provided view substructure array item.
-Let's create a simple view structure with nested sub-structure array for our `foreach` tag to iterate on:
+Let's create a simple view structure with nested substructure array for our `foreach` tag to iterate on:
 ```javascript
 var view =
 {